Environmental Graphics & Event Assets Agency: Michael Marshall Design

 • Ensure print-ready deliverables met exact site specs and installer constraints

-• Complete the entire project cycle before the museum’s grand opening
+• Install graphics before the museum’s grand opening

 • Led creative execution alongside a Senior Graphic Designer